top of page

 Regardless of which process you choose, one thing will remain constant: After working so hard to formulate the perfect batch of beer, it doesn’t make much sense to leave its shelf life up to chance in kegs and with distributors.
 It is almost impossible to control keg cold storage once it’s in the hands of distributors.
 Beyond that, you want to ensure that you’re not sacrificing taste or freshness when it comes to a product you’ve poured your heart into.

-Equipment advancements mean that flash pasteurizers can be placed in various spots around breweries without taking up a lot of floor space and many models have become more affordable over time.
+This technology is constantly evolving, and up-and-coming equipment advancements mean that flash pasteurizers can be placed in different areas within breweries taking up a lot of floor space.
+And over time, many more models are becoming more affordable for smaller-scale breweries.

 Get Started with Shelf Life Systems